European Structural and Investment Funds (ESIF) 2014 - 2020

 The Government issues calls for the fund on a regular basis - around three times a year.
 You can check them on their website.

-Applications are a two-stage process, an initial outline application which assesses value for money, followed by a more detailed application.
+Applications are a two-stage process, with an initial outline application which assesses value for money, followed by a more detailed application.
 The whole process from applying to receiving the agreement takes roughly 9-12 months.

 You don't have to wait for a call to prepare your application - there's a lot you can do in advance, including reading the Operational Programme and Guidance, and the NELEP area ESIF strategy 2014-2020.